 Complicated Appraisal Cases Demand Experienced Lawyer.

-At the Bertolino Law Firm, we can work with you to combat any formal complaints filed against you.
+At Bertolino LLP, we can work with you to combat any formal complaints filed against you.
 We can investigate your complaint and help you build a solid case designed to succeed.
 This might sound simple.
 But as a licensed professional yourself, you know well that the key to success lies in the details.
-We're prepared to do such detail-oriented work.
-We can gather the facts and assemble them into a legal argument that clearly demonstrates you did nothing wrong.
-Put your trust in us.
-Contact the Bertolino Law Firm today.
+We’re prepared to do such detail-oriented work.
+Contact Bertolino LLP today.

-Professional, knowledgeable honest Houston attorney - Bertolino LLP
+Professional, knowledgeable honest Austin attorney – Bertolino LLP

 The Texas Appraiser Licensing and Certification Board licenses, certifies and regulates real estate appraisers in Texas under state and federal laws.
 The board accepts complaints from the public against real estate appraisers, appraisal management companies, and unlicensed persons engaging in real estate appraisal services.
 If you are the subject of a complaint, don't automatically assume that you can take care of the issue on your own.